jornane/php-saml-sp/README.md

 - Only SAML SP functionality
 - Only HTTP-Redirect binding for sending `AuthnRequest` to IdP
+- Only HTTP-Redirect binding for sending `LogoutRequest` to IdP
+- Only HTTP-Redirect binding for receiving `LogoutResponse` from IdP
 - Only HTTP-POST binding for receiving `Assertion` from IdP
 - Only supports RSA with SHA256 for signing/verifying signatures
 - Always signs `AuthnRequest`
+- Always signs `LogoutRequest`
 - Supports signed `samlp:Response` and/or signed `saml:Assertion`
 - Allow specifying `AuthnContextClassRef` as part of the `AuthnRequest`
 - No dependency on `robrichards/xmlseclibs`